 Lots of people don’t like thinking about what might happen when they die.
 But the sad fact is, it will happen to everyone!

 A life insurance policy is a type of cover which will pay out a lump sum to your dependents in the event of your death.
-Having life insurance in place can provide peace of mind.
+Having right insurance in place can provide peace of mind.
 The payments can ease financial hardship for relatives and children left behind.

 The insurance policies are determined by a number of factors.
 These include your age, your health, whether you smoke, where you live, the length or ‘term’ of the contract and the amount of cover you need.

 Why do you need it?

 Life insurance policies are part of good financial planning.
 Bereavement is a stressful time for families.
 This stress can be emotional, but there can also be financial implications.
 If your income is needed to meet the mortgage payment, or other ongoing costs when you die your dependents may struggle to meet these obligations.

 Having an appropriate policy in place can mean that essential costs are covered when you die.
 The cover means that loved ones will not be at financial risk if something happens to you.

 Types of life insurance